Smitty & The Girl

 Do you know how long I have wanted to make pull-apart bread?
 Do you know how long I have wanted, desired, ACHED to make pull-apart brioche cinnamon roll bread?
 Way too long.
 It makes me sad to admit how long.
 Don’t be like me, kids!
 Don’t wait!
 Do it.
+Buy that top dutch oven.
 FOLLOW YOUR DREAMS.

 One year ago: Ottolenghi’s Classic Hummus

 Four years ago: Pretzel Bites with Honey Mustard